datacommonsorg/mixer/docs/developer_guide.md

   gcloud auth application-default login
   ```

-## Develop mixer locally as a Go server (Recommended)
+## Develop mixer locally as a Go server

 **NOTE** This can only develop and test the gRPC server.
 Since the
 [ESP](https://cloud.google.com/endpoints/docs/grpc/running-esp-localdev) is not
-brought up here, can not test the REST API.
+brought up here, REST API can not be tested.

 ### Generate Go proto files